Alabama, Mississippi get rain and warnings ahead of Lee

 | MOBILE, Ala

-MOBILE, Ala Heavy rains and strong wind gusts pressed across southern Alabama and Mississippi on Saturday as the center of Tropical Storm Lee neared coastal Louisiana to the west.
+MOBILE, Ala Heavy rains and strong wind gusts pressed across southern Alabama and Mississippi on Saturday as the center of Tropical Storm Lee neared New Orleans to the west.

-The National Hurricane Center extended the tropical storm warning, already in effect from Mississippi to Texas, further east to include the entire Alabama coast and Destin, Florida.
+The National Hurricane Center extended the tropical storm warning, already in effect from Mississippi to Texas, further east to include the entire Alabama coast.

 But residents accustomed to much stronger storms didn't seem worried as the inclement weather forced cancellations of some outdoor events for the Labor Day holiday weekend.